puffetto/spdu/README.md

 Is this a problem?
 No. It's not.

-1. The thumbprint is all but a secret, at any renewal it will fly back and forth on the network in plain HTTP (no SSL)
+1. The thumbprint is all but a secret, at any renewal it will fly back and forth on the network in plain HTTP (no SSL) anyways
 2. A malicious actor might simply be patient enough and keep asking for it: sooner or later he would get the moment when certificates are being renewed
 3. The Thumbprint is an (irreversible) HASH of the PUBLIC key of the account.
 HASH, PUBLIC KEY.
 Says something?
-It is not a secret, it is not a private key, it is not even something from which you can derive the public key.
+It is not a secret, it is not a private key, it is not even something from which you can derive the public key, forget about the private one.

 The second objection could be that we are permanently replying to challenges.

 Could this be exploited somehow?
 No. It cannot.